helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 This section explains how to access the GPIO of Raspberry PI

 ## How to access GPIO
 Computers does not understand what is GPIO or ports or interfaces.
 All it knows is memory location.
-If you look at every operation in operation we see two kinds of operation, Data processing operations (Arithmetic operation, Logical operation) and Reading from memory
+If you look at every operation in operation we see two kinds of operation,

+1. Data processing operations (Arithmetic operation, Logical operation)
-Storing back to memory.
+1. Reading from memory  and Storing back to memory.

 There are no specific instructions to access GPIO.

 The reason for this is, Computers do not understand GPIO, or there is no need for them  to understand GPIO, because, every GPIO pin or every external interface is mapped to a specific memory location.
 That means every GPIO pin has memory location and that memory location will have an address.

+The memory location and Physical GPIO pins are connected together through digitial circuits (hard wired)

 So by accessing the corresponding memory location we can control logical state of a GPIO pin simillarly by reading the value of the corresponding memory we can read the logical value of a GPIO PIN.There by we can control the operation of a device connected to the GPIO PIN.

 ![GPIO](gpio-device.jpg?raw=true "Title")

+The above diagram show the GPIO pins their numbers and locations on Raspberry PI.

 ## Logic Probe.
 Is a simple devie that is used to know the logic state of a PIN.
 If the PIN is high the small LED on the probe will be ON and OFF otherwise.
 A Simple logic probe is something you can make yourself with a LED and a Resistor.
 Using a Logic probe we can see the logic state of a GPIO PIN any time.